“El Bochinche”

 and a great admirer of your wonders.

-You live as long as you can, and I live
+You live as long as you can, and I will live

 to write your funeral eulogy.